-The Multiconference is running parallel sessions with 200 presentations of scientific papers at twelve conferences, many round tables, workshops and award ceremonies.
+The Multiconference is running parallel sessions with 300 presentations of scientific papers at twelve conferences, many round tables, workshops and award ceremonies, and 500 attendees.
 Selected papers will be published in the Informatica journal with its 42-years tradition of excellent research publishing.